 - Sign up for store rewards.

-- Make a Master Price List of ingredients you buy regularly so you learn to recognize when a product is on special.
+- Make a Master Price List of ingredients you buy regularly so you learn to recognise when a product is on special.

 - Keep track of things that are running low with a Master List of Ingredients.
 This can be a simple notepad stuck to the fridge.
 Everyone in the family simply writes down the ingredient that is running low.
 That way you don’t end up buying more than you need.